 If you are not a developer, the first step to make this not so nice warning disappear is to open your

 This will hide all those warnings and your page should appear properly without those errors, however, the plugin is most probably still malfunctioning.
 The first step is to make sure all your plugins are updated, as the developer might have resolved that issue already!

-classipress which links it to the ClassiPress theme, you can then contact the developer so they can look into it, possibly including this helpful post by Andrew Nacin, once of the lead and core developers of wordpress.
+classipress which links it to the ClassiPress theme, you can then contact the developer so they can look into it, possibly including this helpful post by Andrew Nacin, one of the lead and core developers of WordPress.

 TL;DR: Upgrade your plugins, if you are still seeing the error, contact the plugin developer!